trueprint/generator-redux-actions/README.md

 ## Creating a module

 ```
-$ yo redux-actions todos --async-actions=true  # create thunks for your actions; need redux-thunk for this!
+$ yo @arivale/redux-actions todos --async-actions=true  # create thunks for your actions; need redux-thunk for this!
 ```

 ## License